 Current State: Start Here

 When successfully migrating to the cloud, a new data center or new infrastructure, it’s important to know how applications function today, in their current state.
-As you look toward your migration objectives, focus on three important requirements: what is my physical infrastructure (physical inventory), where are my applications/workloads hosted, are there any network dependencies (logical discovery) and what criticality level is the application (criticality level)?
+As you look toward your migration objectives, focus on three important requirements: (1) what is your physical infrastructure (physical inventory), (2) where are your applications/workloads hosted, and (3) are there any network dependencies (logical discovery) and what criticality level is the application (criticality level)?

-Future State: Impact Across the Business
+Future State: Create Impact Across the Business

 Plan out where your applications will reside based on best-fit and project scope.
 Will you focus on migrating workloads to the cloud?
 Perhaps a more user-friendly platform?
 Are you migrating “as-is” or will new servers and infrastructure be deployed?
 The architecture of your future state will be a critical point of reference in the migration process—it needs to be done right.
 A poorly-designed or absent future state plan can derail the entire migration or create roadblocks throughout your entire organization.
-Don’t skip this step; know where you’re going!
+Don’t skip this step.
+Know where you’re going!

-The Plan: design Your RoadMap
+The Plan: Design Your Roadmap

-With a distinctly understood current state and a defined end state, the next step is to assess readiness and the migration approach.
+With a solid current state and a defined end state, the next step is to assess readiness and the migration approach.
 “Readiness” checks assess the current state and whether the application can be easily migrated to end state without remediation.
 Understanding any technical impediment to migration is critical to understand and mitigate at this stage.
-Readiness states and the end state strategy will define the migration approach.
+The readiness states of your applications and the end state strategy will define the migration approach.